Skip to content

 Breakfast, taken a little more seriously.

-An invented name.
-An old idea.
+A borrowed name.
 A quiet place on the internet for the first meal of the day.

 Morning breakfast table